Quansight/Quansight-website/apps/labs/posts/pytorch-ignite-distributed.md

 ---
-title: "Distributed Training Made Easy with PyTorch-Ignite"
+title: 'Distributed Training Made Easy with PyTorch-Ignite'
 author: victor-fomin
 published: June 28, 2021
 description: 'Writing agnostic distributed code that supports different platforms, hardware configurations (GPUs, TPUs) and communication frameworks is tedious.
 In this blog, we will discuss how PyTorch-Ignite solves this problem with minimal code change.'